awildergoose/gooseboy/README.md

 use gooseboy::text::{draw_text, get_text_width};
 use gooseboy::{color::Color, framebuffer::clear_framebuffer};

-// Every script has to have a main function, make sure to decorate it
+// Every crate has to have a main function, make sure to decorate it
-// with gooseboy::main though, or else the script won't start
+// with gooseboy::main though, or else the crate won't start
 #[gooseboy::main]
 fn main() {
     // Initializes the framebuffer, you are required to initialize this